 Explore it on Goodreads or Amazon.

-Other books by this author include Harvest Moon, Cast in Shadow, Cast in Courtlight, Cast in Secret, Cast in Silence, Cast in Fury, Cast in Chaos, Cast in Ruin, Cast in Peril, Cast in Sorrow, Cast in Flame, Cast in Flight
+Other books by this author which I have reviewed include Harvest Moon, Cast in Shadow, Cast in Courtlight, Cast in Secret, Cast in Silence, Cast in Fury, Cast in Chaos, Cast in Ruin, Cast in Peril, Cast in Sorrow, Cast in Flame, Cast in Flight

 Eleventh in the Chronicles of Elantra fantasy series and revolving around Kaylin, the Chosen with no clue but with a heart of gold.

 I did find myself wishing I had gone back and re-read Cast in Flame, 10, before continuing with Cast in Honor.
 It took awhile before I got caught up in what had gone before.

 Each previous story has been one of Kaylin’s exposure to the different races within Elantra, and all that trust that Kaylin has been building throughout the series comes to aid her and her friends.

 On the whole I absolutely adore Sagara’s Chronicles of Elantra, incorporating a magic that is both familiar and completely new, enough that I’m slowly buying them up.
 She does frustrate me though with the philosophical conflicts that she throws in.
 I keep wading through them, hoping that one day it’ll make sense.
 It sits in the back of my mind, wanting to come together, and I think I have the gist of it, but I’d never be able to explain it.
 Combine this with the whole time travel thing and…I’m still shaking my head, trying to clear out the confusion.
 It has to have been a bugger to write, having to track how it all worked.